- Product Reviews

 While some of the tripods listed here are sold with some kind of head, some are not, and you need to buy a head in addition to the tripod itself to attach your camera.
 The good news: any tripod head is compatible with just about any tripod, so you can mix and match brands.

 A sturdy ball head, available at the Adorama Tripod Heads department, takes up less room in a carry-on bag than a pan head, which requires more space to accommodate the tilt and pan handles, which stick out.
 Choose a ball head that can handle the weight of your camera with its longest lens, and then some, just to be safe.
-The Flashpoint F-9 Compact Tripod Ball Head, at $55, can support up to 40 pounds, which is more than enough for almost any setup unless you're shooting wildlife with a superlong, superfast lens.
+The Reged Pro-Series RP-3 Ball Head ($49.95 at Adorama) can support up to 44 pounds, which is more than enough for almost any setup unless you're shooting wildlife with a superlong, superfast lens.
 It also has a quick-release plate so you can detatch your camera in a rush.
-One of the most clever pan heads I've seen is the $114 Induro PHT2, a 3-way panhead with handles that fold—no tools necessary—making it as compact as a ball head and very well-suited for travel.
+One of the most clever pan heads I've seen is the $114 Induro PHT2 (shown above), a 3-way panhead with handles that fold—no tools necessary—making it as compact as a ball head and very well-suited for travel.